 - Medical imaging: We worked on mapping brain activity to scientific terms (in collaboration with INRIA Saclay).

 - DIVINA: A system that helps internet users make sure that their internet accounts are safe and secure.

-PARIS is a project to learn mappings between knowledge bases.
+- PARIS: PARIS is a project to learn mappings between knowledge bases.

 - LEILA and SOFIE: These are projects that extract ontological information from natural language texts.
-The projects are no longer actively maintained.

 - Watermarking: This project developed methods to protect ontological knowledge against plagiarism.